spice2x/spice2x.github.io/CONTRIBUTING.md

 ### UI text
 spice2x has a global audience; majority of the user base do not speak English as their first language.

-Use simple English, avoid colloquialism, and use precise language, even if it's slightly technical.
+Use simple English, avoid colloquialism, and use concise language, even if it's slightly technical.

 ### Code style requirements